MAMMA: Markerless & Automatic Multi-Person Motion Action Capture: Conclusions

 \section{Conclusions}

 We have demonstrated a novel architecture for multi-view markerless capture of human motion in SMPL-X format.
 We address the challenging case of close multi-person interaction through algorithm design choices and novel datasets. \model is able to predict dense 2D landmarks robustly even with extreme poses and occlusion using novel per-landmark learnable queries.
 We provide a unique quantitative comparison between \model and the gold-standard marker-based solution and find that our approach achieves competitive reconstruction quality with significantly lower cost.

-Code and data will be available for research.
+{ \textbf{Acknowledgments.} We thank Claudia Gallatz for trial coordination, Senya Polikovsky and Gökce Ergün for technical support with the captures, Benjamin Pellkofer for IT support and Peter Kulits for thoughtful feedback and support.
+We also thank Tomasz Niewiadomski, Valerian Fourel, Arina Kuznetcova, Tithi Rakshit, Suraj Bhor, Alpar Cseke and Florentin Doll for cleaning the Vicon marker data.
+Finally, we thank Berna Kabadayi, Shrisha Bharadwaj, and Francesca Romana Blanda for their assistance with data capture.
+While Michael J.~Black is an employee of Epic Games, his research in this project was performed solely at, and funded solely by, the Max Planck Society.} {